nais/doc/content/deploy/README.md

 ### NAIS deploy with cURL
 A deployment into the Kubernetes clusters starts with a POST request to the [GitHub Deployment API](https://developer.github.com/v3/repos/deployments/#create-a-deployment).
-The request contains information about which environment to deploy to, which team to deploy as, and what resources should be applied.
+The request contains information about which cluster to deploy to, which team to deploy as, and what resources should be applied.

 Example request:
 ```